kocxyz/Docs/docs/proxy/intro.md

 ## How does it work?

-The proxy works by intercepting the login request and checking if the authtoken is valid.
+The proxy works by intercepting the login request and checking if the authkey is valid.
 If it is, it will forward the request to the Knockout City server.
 If it is not, it will cancel the request and return an error.

+**Note: Whem the launcher has a server defined with authentication, it will send the authkey as the username flag.**

+The Proxy replaces the username of the user with the actual username once the authkey is validated.
+This means that the Knockout City server will receive the actual username of the user, while the proxy will only receive the authkey.

 Tho, the Proxy server does not work by itself.
 It needs access to the [Auth API](/docs/category/api-docs) to check if the authtoken is valid, and store users in a centralized database.
 We recommend just using the official [Auth API](/docs/category/api-docs) for this, but you can also use your own, once the source code is released.
 You will need to change the used auth server in the launcher tho.